 In addition, the weapons are all ink-powered and as you shoot you can see the tank on the back of your character drain.
 To refill/reload you can wait, or it is usually much faster to just dive into a painted area to soak up ink.
-This reload mechanism works extremely well with the level design such that players who have some familiarity of the maps can plan ahead with their shots and transformation into squid to rapidly expand, ink, and refill their tanks.
+This reload mechanism works extremely well with the level design such that players who have some familiarity of the maps can plan ahead with their shots and transformation into squid to rapidly ink, move around, and refill their tanks.

 On many stages, at the 1-minute mark the map will have terrain changes.
 For example, what used to be flooded in water (thus not accessible since these squids apparently do not swim) will now be solid floor; player characters now have more area to cover and fight over, allowing access further into enemy side closer to their respawn point